FIWARE/tutorials.Edge-Computing/README.md

 -   **Integrate FogFlow with Security Components**: FogFlow has enhanced itself, by supporting security features.
 The communication between IoT devices and edges, and communication between cloud and edge has been secured using IDM (Identity Manager - Keyrock) and Wilma (PEP-Proxy).
 To start using security components in user's setup, kindly follow this [tutorial](https://fogflow.readthedocs.io/en/latest/https.html#secure-fogflow-using-identity-management).

 -   **Integrate FogFlow with QuantumLeap**: FogFlow can integrate with QuantumLeap, which is a REST service for storing, querying and retrieving NGSIv2 spatial-temporal data.
 QuantumLeap converts NGSI semi-structured data into tabular format and stores it in a time-series database.
-This has opened up new possiblities with utilisation of FogFlow different scenarios.
+This has opened up new possiblities for utilisating FogFlow in different scenarios.
 For more on this, refer the [tutorial](https://fogflow.readthedocs.io/en/latest/quantumleapIntegration.html).

--   **Integrate FogFlow with WireCloud**: FogFlow has picthed in with different cutting edge platform technology.
+-   **Integrate FogFlow with WireCloud**: FogFlow has picthed in with different and versatile edge platform technology.
 WireCloud builds on cutting-edge end-user development, RIA and semantic technologies to offer a next-generation end-user centred web application mashup platform aimed at leveraging the long tail of the Internet of Services.
 For more on Fogflow and WireCloud, follow the [tutorial](https://fogflow.readthedocs.io/en/latest/wirecloudIntegration.html).

 <hr class="processing"/>